acorg/acmacs.r/README.md

 -----
 - Merging two tables
 - Merging a table into an optimised map, freezing that map and only optimised the data added
-- ?
-Merging two maps together (not used very often)
+- Overlay merge of two maps.
+Layouts are oriented using procrustes, merged, then relaxed from the merging state. (not used very often)

 Implemented
 -----------